-4.1 Project Zero encompasses a wide range of activity and will be delivered from existing resources and the fund established from reserves to support work on climate change.
-We will continue to seek additional funding including grant funding to support our activities and the ambitions of Project Zero.
+- 4.1 Project Zero encompasses a wide range of activity and will be delivered from existing resources and the fund established from reserves to support work on climate change.
+We will continue to seek additional funding including grant funding to support our activities and the ambitions of Project Zero. - 4.2 The consultation also supported the Council considering the impact of climate change when making spending decisions.